 When you buy a long-term care policy, think about how much your income is.
 How much can you afford to spend on a long-term care insurance policy now?
 A rule of thumb is that you may not be able to afford the policy if the premiums will be more than 7% of your income.
 Also, try to think about what your future income and living expenses are likely to be and how much premium you could pay then.
 If you don’t expect your income to increase and you can barely afford the premium now, it probably isn’t a good idea to buy a policy.

 As you decide what you can afford, consider the effect if the premium goes up in the future.
 While a company can’t raise premiums because you filed a claim or your health changed, the company can raise the premiums for an entire class of policies.
-Some states have laws that limit premium increases.
-Check with your state insurance department to learn how your state regulates premium increases.
-(See the list of state insurance departments, agencies on aging, and state health insurance assistance programs starting on page 52.)
-Again, it probably isn’t a good idea to buy a policy if you can barely afford the premiums now.
+Again, it probably isn’t a good idea to buy a policy if you are not confident that you will be able to afford the premiums on an on-going basis.

 NOTE: Don’t be misled by the term “level premium.”
 You may be told that your long-term care insurance premium is “level.”
 That doesn’t mean that it will never increase.
 For almost all long-term care insurance policies, companies can’t guarantee that premiums will never increase.
 Many states have adopted regulations that don’t let insurance companies use the word “level” to sell guaranteed renewable policies.
 Companies must tell consumers that premiums may go up.
 Look for that information on the outline of coverage and the policy’s face page when you shop.